hofstadter-io/cuetorials.com/content/overview/types-and-values.md

 You can achieve the same with opened structs / definitions and conjunctions, but often we cannot modify what we can embed.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/types-and-values/embed.html" lhsTitle="embed.cue"
+  file1="code/overview/types-and-values/embed.html"     title1="embed.cue" play1="true"
-  rhsPath="code/overview/types-and-values/embed-out.html" rhsTitle="cue export embed.cue"
+  file2="code/overview/types-and-values/embed-out.html" title2="cue export embed.cue"
 >}}